Steigner/RM1_Server/app/README.md

 # RoboMedicinae1 - Server

 ## Sign in:
-There are signature options in the user database, such as:
+There are sign in options to the user database, such as:

 **User**
 <p> email: email@email.com      | password: heslo</p>